What is a startup pitch deck?

 • Mistake 6: Burying the ask - Some founders are so uncomfortable asking for money that they make the ask slide vague or apologetic.
 Fix: State the number, show the math, own the confidence.

 A great pitch deck passes five tests that have nothing to do with design.
-Use these as a quality checklist before any deck goes to an investor.
-If it fails any of them, you have found the work still to be done.
+I use these as a quality checklist with every founder I advise, and they reliably expose the work still to be done.
+If your deck fails any of them, you have found your next priority.

 • Test 2 - The single-slide question test: Cover every slide except one and ask a colleague what question that slide is answering for an investor.
 If they cannot answer in 10 seconds, the slide lacks focus.